IBarberoGarcia/YOLO_bulldozer_detection/README.md

 The code included here can be applied to a dataset of images previously, no code is providing for extraction of the required frames from video, as each dataset will be structured in a different way

+## The structure of the image dataset

+The structure of the data should be the same as for the provided demo dataset.

+- Each folder must contain a continuous set of images.
+If there is a gap with no data (e.g. night hours) two folders should be made.
+- The image names should follow the same structured as the images in the demo dataset, including date and time of acquisition.

+The process is optimized to work with a time between images of 2.5 minutes, however, images with other frequencies can be used.

 ## Creation of change images

 crop_and_pca.py